-'''

-dbunload -c "uid=DBA;pwd=SQL;dbf=asademo.db" -ac
+dbunload -c "uid=DBA;pwd=SQL;dbf=asademo.db" -ac "uid=DBA;pwd=SQL;dbf=newdemo.db"

-"uid=DBA;pwd=SOL;dbf=newdemo.db"

-'''

 If you use this option, no interim copy of the data is created on disk, so you do not specify an unload directory in the command.
-This provides greater security for your data, but at some cost for performance.
+This provides greater security for your data.

-You do not need to specify a directory for this option
+You do not need to specify a directory for this option.